BombShellReaper/Palworld-Linux-Server/README.md

 --------------------------------------------------------------------------------
 # Step 3: Configure UFW (Uncomplicated Firewall)

-Allow all incoming connections to port 8211:
+Allow all incoming connections to the game port (adjust 8211 if you use a custom port):

     sudo ufw allow from any proto udp to any port 8211 comment "Palworld Server Port"

 > [!TIP]
- For added security, change "any" to a specific IP address or range.
+> For added security, change "any" to a specific IP address or range.

-Allow all incoming connections to port 27015:
+Allow all incoming connections to the query port:

     sudo ufw allow from any proto udp to any port 27015 comment "Palworld Query Port"